MDAnalysis/UserGuide/doc/source/contributing_code.rst

 Contributing to the main codebase
 =================================

-If you would like to contribute, start by searching through the `issues <https://github.com/MDAnalysis/mdanalysis/issues>`_ and :ref:`pull requests <https://github.com/MDAnalysis/mdanalysis/pulls>` to see whether someone else has raised a similar idea or question.
+If you would like to contribute, start by searching through the `issues <https://github.com/MDAnalysis/mdanalysis/issues>`_ and `pull requests <https://github.com/MDAnalysis/mdanalysis/pulls>`_ to see whether someone else has raised a similar idea or question.

 If you don't see your idea or problem listed, do one of the following: